Zang Jialiang

 Zang Jialiang (臧嘉亮 (Zāng Jiāliàng); born January 12, 1988, in Harbin, Heilongjiang) is a Chinese curler who trains in Harbin.

 He made his world championship debut at the 2008 Grand Forks World Championships.
-Team China achieved their best result to date.
-In the round robin portion they achieved upset wins over Team Canada and Team Norway.
-They would finish in third after the round robin and for the first time a men's team from the Pacific region would qualify for the Playoffs.
-In the 3 vs. 4 Playoff match, they lost to Team Norway, and again in the Bronze Medal Match.
+In the round robin portion, they achieved upset wins over Team Canada and Team Norway.
+They finished in third after the round robin and were the first men's team from the Pacific region to qualify for the playoffs.
+In the 3 vs. 4 playoff match, they lost to Team Norway, and again in the bronze medal match.

-Team China was less successful at the 2009 Moncton World Championships, where it placed ninth overall.
+Team China placed ninth overall at the 2009 Moncton World Championships, where it placed ninth overall.

 Zang Jialiang represented Team China at the 2010 Winter Olympics in Vancouver, British Columbia, Canada.